 “Some Ivy League schools probably wouldn’t have had the same sense of community and the same encouragement from advisors,” she said.

-Thanks to her undergraduate experience, Gabby is certain a future in research is for her.
-She’s considering studying abroad at the University of Cambridge where she was accepted for the upcoming fall semester.
-She’s also open to gap year possibilities, currently looking into research projects abroad and volunteer programs like Americorps.
+Thanks to her undergraduate research experiences, Gabby is certain a future in scientific research is for her.
+She’s looking into research projects abroad and volunteer programs like Americorps.

 Whatever she chooses, she’s certain of one thing: life’s curve balls sometimes turn into the best hits.